moorepants/dissertation/_sources/davisbicycle.txt

 moving though and started to plan out the bicycle(s) we were going to build.

-Our proposal called for two bicycles, but somehow Luke and I hatched a plan to build a single multi-purpose bicycle to "save money".
+Our proposal called for two bicycles, but somehow Luke and I hatched a plan to build a single multi-purpose bicycle to "save money and time".
 Arend sent Danique over in January 2010 to do her internship with us.
 She was super bright and made great progress on the custom data acquisition system we'd envisioned.
 We'd decided to go fairly low level and use an Arduino paired with with a set of digital sensors.
 During this time, Luke and I had our roughest moments working together which was mostly rooted in my frustrations with the progress of this bicycle design.
 I'd already built a bicycle with Jodi that did almost everything I needed and I felt like I was reinventing the wheel and wasting time with all this low level data acquisition work.
 Things eventually broke down after the stress boiled to the top and we sat down with Mont to figure out